antares-codes/etl-val-node/README.md

 ### You are now ready to configure your Server!

-Recommended Server Size: 2 CPU Premium Intel/AMD (Digital Ocean) or High Frequency (VULTR) with 2GB of RAM and 60+GB SSD.
+Recommended Server Size: 2 CPU Premium Intel/AMD ([DIGITAL OCEAN](https://m.do.co/c/e2c65321d0d2)) or High Frequency ([VULTR](https://www.vultr.com/?ref=6881736)) with 2GB of RAM and 60+GB SSD.
 Note that you will have to Resize/Upgrade you Droplet/Server over time as the Blockchain will increase in size as well as the number of transactions per block.

 1. Update and Upgrade your server.